mattgperry/hey-listen/README.md

 Hey, Listen! provides simple versions of the popular `warning` and `invariant` dev-experience functions.

-Except, of course, every message is prepended with "Hey, listen!" and no there's no way of turning this off.

 The library checks against `process.env.NODE_ENV` to minify away messages in production.

 ## Install